 For definitive diagnosis and treatment planning, the following test is used:

-- Doppler ultrasonography: Evaluates blood flow inside the vein and the function of the valves.
-This test clarifies which veins are affected and to what extent.
+- Doppler Ultrasonography: This imaging technique evaluates blood flow within the veins and assesses the function of the valves.
+It helps determine which veins are affected and the severity of the condition.

 How are Varicose Veins Treated?